 - Rose, the heroine of Sword of Mana, is the only character in the game with eyes this color.
 She's The Messiah and The Chosen One.

 - Damas from Jak and Daxter has purple eyes.
 While appearing only in Jak 3, he had a major role and he ruled Haven before Baron Praxis.
 And he's Jak's long-lost father.

 - Persona 2: Maya Amano has these, to some extent.
 They appear to be more pink than purple.
 This is likely symbolism for the fact that everyone on the party thinks of her like a 'goddess' and the portrayed Maia is purple.

-- Purple eyes in the Golden Sun series seem to be unique to Jupiter adepts (purple is the color associated with the wind element— if they don't have purple eyes, expect purple hair).
+- Golden Sun associates the color purple and extrasensory powers with the wind element, so Jupiter Adepts tend to have purple eyes (or purple hair).
 Ivan, his sister Hama, and his daughter Karis all have them.
-Sheba consistantly has them in game, but they're consistantly green in official artwork.
-Their true color is hotly debated.
+Sheba has purple eyes in game, but they're green in official artwork.

 - Final Fantasy II has main antagonist The Emperor, with very pretty purple eyes (he's always had them, but considering the graphical format of the game, it's been hard to tell until Dissidia).
 In both games he is a very powerful sorcerer and chessmaster, so it fits the trope...but it's also likely to have been chosen simply because of how well it goes with the rest of his mostly-golden-with-purple-accents character design.